 Do you have an IP asset?
 Have your business developed a proprietary solution that simplifies a task?
 Speeds up a process.
-Or cuts cost.
+Or cuts costs.

-You can quickly grow your brand, strengthen its reach by licensing your IP out to others.
+You can quickly grow your brand and strengthen its reach by licensing your IP to others.

-And the best part is, it will cost you literal $0 to do.
+And the best part is, it will cost you literally $0 to do.